Efficient Error Certification for Physics-Informed Neural Networks: Experiments

-\paragraph{$\partial$-CROWN certification} We verify the global correctness conditions of the PINNs by applying the framework from Section~\ref{sec:methods}.
+\paragraph{\partialcrown Error Certification} We obtain certified bounds on the PINN errors for the conditions of Definition \ref{def:correctness} using \partialcrown.
 We report in Table~\ref{tab:certifying_crown} our verification of the initial conditions \circled{1} using $N_b=5k$ splits, boundary conditions \circled{2} using $N_b=5k$ splits, and the certified bounds on the residual condition \circled{3} using $N_b=2M$ splits.
-We observe that $\partial$-CROWN approaches the empirical bounds obtained using Monte Carlo sampling while providing the guarantee that no point within the domain breaks those bounds, effectively establishing the tolerances from Definition~\ref{def:correctness}.
+We observe that \partialcrown upper bounds approach the empirical error lower bounds obtained through high-density sampling -- showcasing tightness -- while providing a guarantee on the continuous solution.